top

 Mini-Cog

 The Mini-Cog differs slightly from the SAGE Test because a test administrator is required and plays an active role.
 This test only takes about five minutes to administer and only one minute to score and interpret the results.
-The test administration role is not challenging, and any healthy adult can serve in that role.
-This means that zero medical training is required.
+The test administration role is not challenging, and no medical training is required.
 Instead of a series of questions, the test requires the subject to listen to three unrelated words, draw a clock, and then repeat the words.
-The results do not diagnose dementia but signal to the administrator if further action is necessary with a medical professional.
 For this test, only the administrator views the examination materials, not the test taker.

 Mini-Mental State Exam (At-Home Version)